DataDog/orchestrion/_docs/content/docs/architecture.md

   re-compile packages that are both in the build's original dependency closure and part of some injected package dependencies.

+Package resolution and `compile` task re-use share a single wait-for graph, so that a task which cannot complete until another one has &ndash; for example when a child build needs a package that is currently being compiled by one of its ancestors &ndash; fails with a `cycle detected` error instead of deadlocking the build.

 [nats]: https://nats.io/